LoicBrun/Test/README.md

 # Test
 Traning repository

-this file is different than the master branch's file
+Where am I ?
+Does this modification is directly inside the master branch ? answer in few minutes